durrcommasteven/durrcommasteven.github.io/_posts/2025-06-15-maximally-ignorant-beliefs.md

 This always pisses me off because we're left with a proof that it's right, but utterly no understanding.

 Now if you already know what the square root of the Fisher information represents, then sure, this explanation is fine.
 But if you don't, then this explanation is useless to you.
-This is how a lot of math textbooks are: clearly written by people who have already gotten to the point of understanding everything, and have seemingly forgotten exactly how they got there.
+This is how a lot of math textbooks are: obviously written by people who have already gotten to the point of understanding everything, but have seemingly forgotten exactly how they got there.

 # An Explanation

 I prefer a different explanation of the Jeffreys prior.
 I came up with this while explaining it a few years back.
 I'm sure that it's somewhere online but I haven't seen it exactly like this, and having done no research at all, I think with maximum ignorance I can assert that this explanation is mine.

 Let's go back to the problem of choosing a prior for the probability of a coin coming up heads.
-I'm going to call each probability $p$, a "theory".
+I'm going to call each probability of heads, $p$, a "theory".
 We're still totally on board with the idea that each distinct theory is equally probable, since we still have no reason to choose one theory over a different one.

 # Listing Out the "Different" p's

-First we have to define what we mean by "different".
+First though, we have to define what we mean by "different".
 Let's get concrete: let's say that a theory $p+\epsilon$ is "different" from $p$, if by looking at $N$ coin flips from $p$, I can with some fixed degree of confidence say that this data does NOT come from $p+\epsilon$.

 It turns out this is related to a quantity called the KL divergence by
 $$